eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Module 5 - Environmental Data and Gaussian Processes/Project/Written Report.md

     - 0.1
     - 1

-    These were the search space and optimal parameters obtains for each velocity component and choice of Tau:
+    These were the search spaces and optimal parameters obtained for each velocity component and choice of Tau:

     ![tau=0.0001](Images/rbf_grid_search_results_tau_0.0001.png)
     ![tau=0.01](Images/rbf_grid_search_results_tau_0.01.png)